SLO | EN

 Intended learning outcomes - knowledge and understanding

-In this course, students: 1.
-Acquire theoretical and applied knowledge of the methods, techniques and processes of forensic accounting, its purpose and users, and the legal and professional environment or regulation (PILO 2a).
-2. Get trained to apply theoretical knowledge to concrete examples of fraud (PILO 2a).
-3. Meet and understand ethical frameworks and ethical dilemmas in forensic accounting and understand ethical and professional responsibility in the field of fraud prevention and detection (PILO 4a).
-4. Get practical experience of problems in the field of forensic accounting in a working group.
+In this course, students will be able to: 1.
+Explain the methods, techniques, and approaches of forensic accounting, its purpose and users, and the legal and professional environment or regulations in theory and practice.
+(PILO 2a) 2.
+Apply theoretical knowledge in specific cases of investigating economic crimes.
+(PILO 2a) 3.
+Explain the ethical frameworks and ethical dilemmas in forensic accounting and understand ethical and professional responsibility in the field of economic crime.
+(PILO 4a) 4.
+Solve problems in the field of economic crime in a working group.
 (PILO 3c) 5.
-They present and defend their solutions to an economic crime investigation case.
+Present and defend their solutions to a case of economic crime investigation.
 (PILO 3b) The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Intended learning outcomes - transferable/key skills and other attributes

-In this course, students: 1.
-Acquire theoretical and applied knowledge of the methods, techniques and processes of forensic accounting, its purpose and users, and the legal and professional environment or regulation (PILO 2a).
-2. Get trained to apply theoretical knowledge to concrete examples of fraud (PILO 2a).
-3. Meet and understand ethical frameworks and ethical dilemmas in forensic accounting and understand ethical and professional responsibility in the field of fraud prevention and detection (PILO 4a).
-4. Get practical experience of problems in the field of forensic accounting in a working group.
+In this course, students will be able to: 1.
+Explain the methods, techniques, and approaches of forensic accounting, its purpose and users, and the legal and professional environment or regulations in theory and practice.
+(PILO 2a) 2.
+Apply theoretical knowledge in specific cases of investigating economic crimes.
+(PILO 2a) 3.
+Explain the ethical frameworks and ethical dilemmas in forensic accounting and understand ethical and professional responsibility in the field of economic crime.
+(PILO 4a) 4.
+Solve problems in the field of economic crime in a working group.
 (PILO 3c) 5.
-They present and defend their solutions to an economic crime investigation case.
+Present and defend their solutions to a case of economic crime investigation.
 (PILO 3b) The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.

 Readings